cbrands/capstone-mlnd/capstone_report.md

 predicted_positives = K.sum(K.round(K.clip(y_pred, 0, 1)))
 ```

-The possible possitives are the true possitives plus the false negatives.
+The possible positives are the true positives plus the false negatives.
 This is calculated by
 ```
 possible_positives = K.sum(K.round(K.clip(y_true, 0, 1)))
 ```

-Now we can calculated precission as
+Now we can calculate precision as
 ```
 precision = true_positives / (predicted_positives + K.epsilon())
 ```